yemikifouly/food-recalls-analysis/README.md

 ## Contribution

 This is a project mainly designed to get me to practice what I have been learning.
 You might go through it and see plenty of rookies mistake.
-Please make a `pull` request and add those modifications to the `suggestions` branch.
+Please make a `pull` request, create a new branch and ass those changes on the new branch.

-I am happy and impatient to learn from you.
+I am looking forward to learning from you.

 Thank you.